48Club/bnb-48-inscription/token-op-command.md

 A command is only valid if all values of defined keys in data object are valid.

 ### Bulk
 Bulk commands are allowed when all commands share an op.

-If multiple commands is carried in a sigle transaction, the data should be packed in an array named `cmdq` i.e. command queue, each item of which contains a complete command, and each command will be handled in order.
-In which case, all combined commands are executed atomicly, i.e. either all of them are valid and successfully executed or none of them.
+If multiple commands is carried in a sigle transaction, the data should be packed in an array, each item of which contains a complete command, and each command will be handled in natural order.
+In which case, all combined commands are executed as one atomicly, i.e. either all of them are successfully executed or none of them.

-Specially, following commands can not be part of a bulk commands tx.
-If bulk commands in a single transaction contains one of them, the entire bulk should be considered as invalid:
+Specially, `mint` `recap` and `deploy` command must be a standalone command.
+If bulk commands in a single transaction contains a `mint` `recap` or `deploy`, the entire bulk should be considered as invalid.
-`deploy`
-`mint`
-`recap`

 example:

 ```
 data:application/json,
+[
   {
     "p":"bnb-48",
-  "op":"bulk",
-  "cmdq":[
-    {
-      "p":"bnb-48",
     "op":"transfer",
     "tick":"token1",
     ...
   },
   {
     "p":"bnb-48",
     "op":"transfer",
     "tick":"token2",
     ...
   }
 ]
-}
 ```

+Indexer should correctly parse the data object according to data format instead of relying on a fixed piece of (hex) data, which means, spaces and breaks don't change a command, as well as the serialized sequence of key-value pairs.

+To maintain the compatibility of cross-platform, all tuples in data object should be a string, i.e. quoted by \".

 ## Command